 Step 2.
 How Severe Are Your Impairments?

 The effect of your impairments on your ability to function mentally or physically is what matters, not just the presence of the impairments.
-For example, if you have severe hypertension (high blood pressure) that limits the amount of physical work you can safely do, but it is controlled with drugs so that your blood pressure is normal, your impairment would be considered "not severe."
+For example, if you have severe hypertension (high blood pressure) that might limit the amount of physical work you can safely do, but is controlled with drugs so that your blood pressure is normal, your impairment would be considered "not severe."
 Similarly, a seriously nearsighted person whose vision can be made clear with glasses does not have a severe impairment.

-On the other hand, if you have retinal disease that blurs your vision, and your condition can't be corrected with glasses, your impairment would be more than "not severe."
+On the other hand, if you have retinal disease that blurs your vision and your condition can't be corrected with glasses, your impairment would be more than "not severe."
 This same is true for painful arthritis in your spine that cannot be improved surgically.

 If your impairments are determined to be significant -- that is, they are more than "not severe" -- the analysis proceeds to Step 3 for further analysis of the level of severity.